2006 Portuguese presidential election

-Presidential elections were held in Portugal on 22 January 2006 to elect a successor to the incumbent President Jorge Sampaio, who was term-limited from running for a third consecutive term by the Constitution of Portugal.
-The result was a victory in the first round for Aníbal Cavaco Silva of the Social Democratic Party candidate, the former Prime Minister, won 50.54 percent of the vote in the first round, just over the majority required to avoid a runoff election.
-It was the first time in which a right-wing candidate was elected President of the Republic since the 1974 Carnation Revolution.
+A presidential election was held in Portugal on 22 January 2006 to elect a successor to the incumbent President Jorge Sampaio, who was barred from running for a third consecutive term by the Constitution of Portugal.
+The result was a narrow first-round victory for former prime minister and candidate supported by the Social Democratic Party (PSD), Aníbal Cavaco Silva, who obtained 50.54 percent of the votes, just over the majority required to avoid a runoff election.

+It was the first time in which a right-wing candidate was elected President of the Republic since the 1974 Carnation Revolution, and this election would also mark the beginning of a 20-year period in which the PSD held the presidency.
+Former president, prime minister and PS leader, Mário Soares, suffered a massive defeat, polling third with just 14 percent of the votes, while being surpassed by his party colleague, Manuel Alegre, who came in second with almost 21 percent of the votes.